KxSystems/docs/docs/ref/hopen.md

     This is useful if embedding frequently-changing tokens in the username or password fields.

-!!! warning "Do not use colons in a file-path as it conflicts with the pattern used to identify a process."
+!!! warning "Do not use colons in a file-path.
+It conflicts with the pattern used to identify a process."

 To append to these files, the syntax is the same as for IPC: